Retinal Disorders

 Diabetic retinopathy

-Over time, high blood sugar levels in those with diabetes can damage blood vessels in the retina.
-This is referred to as diabetic retinopathy.
+Over time, high blood sugar levels in people with diabetes can damage blood vessels in the retina.
+This is called diabetic retinopathy.

 Symptoms